barumau/pandunia/eng/104_viselexi.md

 **da der haus**
 – that house
 **di der haus**
 – those houses

 The proximal demonstrative
 **da hir**
-points to things that are near the speaker.
+points to things that are close to the speaker in terms of physical distance or relation.
 The distal demonstrative
 **da der**
-points to things that are far from the speaker.
+points to things that are futher away from the speaker in terms of physical distance or relation.

 **tu van da der buke, he?**
 – Do you want that book?